vemarahub/MongoMonitor/README.md

-# MongoAdminTool
+# Mongo Monitor Tool in Python ( Mon-Mon )
-A mongo db basic administration tool using Python
+A Mongo db basic monitoring tool using Python

 Install Required python Packages using :